mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 In an air-gapped environment, this must be disabled so that GitLab.com is not queried.
-Because the GitLab.com registry is not avaialable, you must update each of the scanners to either reference a different, internally-hosted registry or provide access to the individual scanner images somehow.
+Because the GitLab.com registry is not avaialable, you must update each of the scanners to either reference a different, internally-hosted registry or provide access to the individual scanner images.

 ### Scanner signature and rule updates